 We’ve become accustomed to taking care of almost anything online.
 From shopping to banking and from dating to customer relationships, the web has made our world faster, cheaper and more efficient.
 One final frontier has remained, however.

-When it comes to dealing with the authorities, waiting in line and sending traditional letters back and forth have remained the norm.
+When it comes to traffic violations and dealing with local authorities because of car tickets, waiting in line and sending traditional letters back and forth have remained the norm.
 According to Auto Express, a new platform designed to appeal car tickets online may change all that.
 It may save you money as well.

 Appeals: Slow and inefficient